 Take to the Skies

 So far you’ve explored beaches, islands and tiny mountains on foot, so why not take to the skies and see it all from above?
-With the help of this helicopter experience, you can enjoy some of Boracay’s best vistas without lifting a finger.
+With the help of a helicopter experience, you can enjoy some of Boracay’s best vistas without lifting a finger.
 Choose between three different flight options, with a hotel pickup.

 After taking off from the helipad, soar up into the heavens to appreciate the thin island and her delightful coastlines.
 See the paraws and island-hopping boats cruise over the aqua-colored sea heading to tiny islands that are just a speck compared to Boracay.
 Then, look down on sparkling white sand beaches, with locals and travelers like ants meandering along.